 Chris will help you find cast, crew, locations, facilitate communication with the local film office and be the filmmaker liaison for the Louisiana Film Prize.
 If you’re a filmmaker and have a question about the LAFP, call Chris and he’ll get you back on track.
 Chris is a filmmaker and editor living in Shreveport, Louisiana.
 He has edited and produced several short films, features, and television shows.
 He enjoys nursing a whiskey neat while chatting up friendly faces at the local tavern.

-Emily just recently finished learning how to help people have magical days at Disney World in Florida.
+Now in her second year, Emily is ready to tackle anything.
 She has a passion for marketing, non-profits, and dinosaurs – which is just fine with us.
-If you call the film prize office, she’ll probably be the first person to greet youe.
+If you call the film prize office, she’ll probably be the first person to greet you.
 Go ahead, just give it a try.